 - Quiet operation.
 Some units operate at less than 70 decibels.

 - Easy maintenance.
 An in-home automatic display tells you when the system needs an oil change or routine maintenance.

 - Affordability.
 While standby generators were once something only the wealthy could afford, the cost has fallen dramatically over the years.
 Smaller units can sell for less than $2,000.

 Additionally, a whole-house standby generator adds to the value of your home.
 Some home buyers consider a standby generator as important — or even more important — than interior features like granite counters.

-If you recognize the value of having a whole-house standby generator, get in touch with Blanton’s Heating & Air Conditioning.
+If you recognize the value of having a whole-house standby generator, get in touch with Blanton’s Air, Plumbing & Electric.
 We can help you determine exactly what’s right for your home.
 We can install the generator and then help you maintain it — so that your home’s up and humming when the power goes out.
-We serve homeowners in the Fayetteville area.
+We serve homeowners in the Fayetteville and Raleigh areas.